guitourist/guitourist/README.md

 - 👋 Hi, I’m @guitourist
 - 👀 I’m interested in algorithms, music, gaming, web, and development for life simplification.
-- 🌱 I’m currently working at BambooHR as a backend developer.
+- 🌱 I’ve worked at BambooHR as a backend engineer.
 - 💞️ Always looking to learn and collaborate.
 - 📫 How to reach me -> theguitourist@gmail.com